mikko-m-hirvonen/learn-terraform-provision-eks-cluster/README.md

 This repo is a companion repo to the [Provision an EKS Cluster learn guide](https://learn.hashicorp.com/terraform/kubernetes/provision-eks-cluster), containing
 Terraform configuration files to provision an EKS cluster on AWS.

-After installing the AWS CLI.
-Configure it to use your credentials.
+After installing the AWS CLI configure it to use your credentials.

 ```shell
 $ aws configure